libuv/leps/XXX-request-all-the-things.md

 typedef void (*uv_timeout_cb)(uv_timeout_t* req, int status)
 ~~~~

 The status argument would indicate success or failure.
-One possible failure is cancellation,
+The only possible failure is cancellation,
 which would make status == `UV_ECANCELED`.

 Implementation detail: Timers will be the first thing to be processed after polling for i/o.